ghuertaramos/PlantPhylomoji/README.md

    [Plant Phylomoji Development Log](./PlantPhylomojiLog.md)

  The general objective of this project is to generate interest in the topics of phylogenetics and evolution in the general public using emojis.

- Additionaly,its is my intention to provide academic audience with teaching material in the topics of evolution and systematics.
-Particularly, I want to provide figures to help undergrad students understand concepts about phylogenetic trees.
+Additionaly, it is my intention to provide academics with materials to teach concepts about phylogenetic trees.

  WORK IN PROGRESS